Rural Energy for America Program (REAP) Frequently Asked Questions

 - What is a Grant-Guaranteed Loan Combination?

-- Why is a Fee Charged for a Guaranteed Loan?
+- What Fee is Charged for a Guaranteed Loan?

 - What Are the Minimum/Maximum Grant Amounts?